Botspot/Pi-Power-Tools/README.md

 Click the arrow on the right to view all available flash-from devices.
 If you chose to Download, this window will appear next asking which download program you want.
 ![Flash tool second page](https://i.ibb.co/gRWxsZ4/flash2.png)
-With a good Internet connection and a fast usb device, flashing Raspbian Full usually takes 300 seconds or less.
+With a good Internet connection and a fast usb device, flashing Raspbian Full usually takes **300 seconds or less**.
+On the other hand, a slow usb device or Internet connection may take over **2000 seconds** to complete.

  - **Boot**
 Select a device (img file or usb drive), then click Boot.
 With this handy button, you can customize a disk image before flashing it to your SD card.